 - The signature of an authorized representative of the LLC

 Once you have filed the Articles of Dissolution, your LLC will be officially dissolved.

 Be sure to include the date of the dissolution and the fact that the business is no longer operating.
-Once you have notified your creditors, you can begin paying off any outstanding debts, including your business taxes.

 How to Dissolve a Foreign LLC in Arkansas?